stephband/scribe/README.md

         end: undefined,

         key: 'C',
-        transpose: 0
+        transpose: 0,

         beamBreaksAtRest: true,
         beamGradientMax: 0.25,
-        beamGradientFactor: 0.25,
+        beamGradientFactor: 0.25
     }

 ## Features

 Scribe is new.
-These are features I intend to implement.
+Some features I intend to implement:

 * Key centre analysis, for identifying the key centre of individual phrases (very difficult).
 * Multi-stave rendering, for piano or multi-part scores (moderately challenging).